 As an entrepreneur, Rutenbar founded the tech firms Neolinear Inc. and Voci Technologies Inc. in 1998 and 2006, respectively.
 He was the founding director for the Center for Circuit and System Solutions, a multi-university consortium that focused on next-generation chip design challenges.
 The recipient of 14 U.S. patent grants, his endeavors have been funded by AT&T, Google, DARPA, IBM, the National Science Foundation and the Pennsylvania Infrastructure Technology Alliance.
 Rutenbar is also the author of eight books and 175 published research articles.

 Rutenbar was elected a fellow of both the Association for Computing Machinery and the Institute for Electrical and Electronic Engineers (IEEE).
 He is a winner of the Semiconductor Research Corporation’s Aristotle Award, and the Phil Kaufman Award from the Electronic System Design Alliance and IEEE Council on Electronic Design Automation.
 In addition, he has earned distinguished alumnus awards from both the University of Michigan and Wayne State University.
+Rutenbar is also among the top scientists to be elected both as an American Association for the Advancement of Science Fellow and as a National Academy of Inventors (NAI) Fellow.
+Election to NAI Fellow is the highest professional distinction for academic inventors.

 Rutenbar earned his bachelor’s degree in electrical engineering at Wayne State University and a master’s and doctorate in computer information and control engineering at the University of Michigan.